• Mental Health

 Final Thoughts on Types of Depression

 No one should tolerate depression.
 Whatever type of depression you may be dealing with, you are not alone, no matter how you feel.
-Talk to trusted supports in your life and consider reaching out to a therapist sooner rather than later.
+Talk to trusted supporters in your life and consider reaching out to a therapist sooner rather than later.
 It is a small decision that could have a huge impact on your life and well-being.

 Additional Resources

-Education is just the first step on our path to improved mental health and emotional wellness.
-To help our readers take the next step in their journey, Choosing Therapy has partnered with leaders in mental health and wellness.
-Choosing Therapy may be compensated for marketing by the companies mentioned below.
+To help our readers take the next step in their mental health journey, Choosing Therapy has partnered with leaders in mental health and wellness.
+Choosing Therapy is compensated for marketing by the companies included below.

 For Further Reading